Home Secretary defends ‘strong’ enforcement of Covid-19 lockdown rules | Press and Journal

 “Enforcing these rules saves lives.
 It is as simple as that.
 Officers will continue to engage with the public across the country and will not hesitate to take action when necessary.”

-The NPCC guidance, published on January 6, states officers should still offer people “encouragement” to comply with the regulations and explain any changes.
+The NPCC guidance, published on January 6 to reflect the latest national lockdown, states officers should still offer people “encouragement” to comply with the regulations and explain any changes.

 “However if the individual or group does not respond appropriately, then enforcement can follow without repeated attempts to encourage people to comply with the law,” the NPCC said.